Rishi Sunak sacks Nadhim Zahawi after tax investigation

 Rishi Sunak sacks Nadhim Zahawi after tax probe finds ‘serious breach’ of rules

-Sacking comes after The Independent first revealed HMRC investigation into ex-chancellor’s taxes
+Sacking comes after The Independent revealed HMRC investigation into ex-chancellor’s taxes

 Rishi Sunak has sacked Nadhim Zahawi as Tory party chairman over a “serious breach” of the ministerial code, after The Independent first revealed details of an HMRC investigation.

-The prime minister said on Sunday that his ethics adviser Sir Laurie Magnus had found Mr Zahawi had broken the ministerial rules around disclosure of the tax probe.
+The prime minister said on Sunday that his ethics adviser Sir Laurie Magnus had found Mr Zahawi had broken the ministerial rules around disclosure of the tax probe – including make “untrue” public statements.

 In a letter to Mr Zahawi, Mr Sunak wrote: “Following the completion of the independent adviser’s investigation – the findings of which he has shared with us both – it is clear that there has been a serious breach of the ministerial code.”